 Most people who complain about dull skin, rough texture, or stubborn hyperpigmentation are missing one thing: consistent chemical exfoliation.
 Unlike physical scrubs that tear at the skin surface, AHAs and BHAs dissolve the bonds holding dead skin cells together -- revealing brighter, smoother skin underneath without the friction damage.
 Once you find the right formula for your skin type, it's one of those additions you won't want to go without.

-I've worked through all of these personally.
+I evaluated these by active type, formula strength, pH where disclosed, ingredient support, review patterns, and fit by skin type.
 Below is the honest breakdown of what each one does, who it's best for, and where it falls short.

 The 7 Best Chemical Exfoliants on Amazon